 It was clear that a new system was needed, as Social Bite was using pen and paper and several different email addresses for corporate catering orders - a system they found inefficient and unreliable.
 Manually recording and transferring information limited growth, as some customers received late or incorrect orders.

 After starting with Spoonfed, they saw monthly corporate catering revenues grow from £7,000 to £70,000 in six months, and growth has continued since then.
 This was partly possible as customers could order online rather than wait for a member of staff to be free to receive their call, but Social Bite’s success was as much about handling the growth as it was about obtaining it.
 With the ability to automate each step of the way, they used Spoonfed to improve their service even as demand for food skyrocketed.
+Part of this revenue growth also came from improvements to the customer journey.
+With a convenient online ordering experience displaying extra items at key moments, Social bite saw a 25% increase in the average order value.

 Charlotte Turner, Social Bite’s Head of Corporate Catering, says "Moving to Spoonfed over 3 years ago completely transformed our company, taking us from a small caterer to one of the nation’s leading catering businesses.